-Appendix 3

-Logging a concern about a child's safety and welfare

-Part 1 (for use by any staff)
+Appendix 3 Logging a concern about a child's safety and welfare Part 1 (for use by the person reporting the concern)

-Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signatu ire Job Title: Note the reason(s) for recording the incident.
+Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signat Signature Job Title: Note the reason(s) for recording the incident.
+Becard the following factually, Wha?
+What (if recording a varbal disclosure by a shild use their words)?
+Where?
 Record the following factually: Who?
 What (if recording When (date and time of incident)?
-Any witnesses? a verbal disclosure by a child use their words)?
-Where?
+Any witnesses? a verbal disclosure by a child use their words)? where: Is this an incident relating to sexual violence or sexual ha rassment?
 Professional opinion where relevant (how and why might this have happened?)
 Note actions, including names of anyone to whom your information was passed.
 Any other relevant information (distinguish between fact and opinion).